EGYPT – Northeast & Sinai

 Historically, most visitors to Dahab have been backpackers travelling independently and staying in hostels, motels or guesthouses in the Masbat area.
 In recent years, the development of hotels in the Medina area has facilitated the arrival of a wider range of tourists, many of whom visit Dahab specifically to partake in surfing, windsurfing, diving, kite surfing, sailing, and other activities.

 Climate.
-Dahab has a hot desert climate as the rest of Egypt.
-Weather on summer days is very hot and also quite hot at night.
+Dahab has a hot desert climate like the rest of Egypt and hot at night.
 Winter days are warm and nights are mild.
-Dahab has a very dry climate and rain is rare, even during the winter months.
+Dahab has a dry climate and rain is rare, even during the winter months.
 The precipitation peaks in February.

 Diving.
 I had 7 dives over 4 days with H2O Divers.
 I recertified my PADI Advanced Diver (249€) and was certified for Nitrox (235€).